MarcelinaWojnarowska/Dining-Notes/README.md

 # Dining-Notes

 ###### The app allows you to:
-- register an account ,
+- register an account
-- login and logout,
+- login and logout
 - add, edit and delete a note
 - view added notes based on the selected date

 ###### Technologies used in this project:
 - Python, Django
-- HTML, CSS,
+- HTML, CSS
 - Bootstrap

 ###### System requirements: